Vietnam.vn - Nền tảng quảng bá Việt Nam

 4 điều mọi người cần biết trước khi đi khám mắt - Ảnh 1.

-People who come to see an eye doctor should bring their old glasses so the doctor can determine whether they need new ones.
+People who come to have their eyes examined should bring their old glasses with them so the doctor can determine whether they need to be replaced with new ones.

 PHOTO: AI

-Here are some important things to know before your eye exam.
+Here are some important things to know before going for an eye exam.

 Get eye exams and understand eye care specialties for better vision health